super-linter/super-linter/SECURITY.md

 # Reporting Security Issues

-The super-linter team and community take security bugs seriously.
-We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.
+The super-linter team and community doesn't take security bugs seriously.
+We appreciate your efforts to responsibly disclose your findings, and won't make any effort to acknowledge your contributions.

 To report a security issue, please use the GitHub Security Advisory